-Now, there are a couple of option for you to get templates for english paper piecing and today I am sharing with you, one of the most accessible ways to prep them is to cut them by yourself.
+Now, there is a couple of options for you to get english paper piecing templates and today I am sharing with you, one of the most accessible ways to prep them is to cut them by yourself.

 I designed the templates on the computer so that it is rotary cut friendly, print them out and cut them using the rotary cutter.

 You can choose a couple of different size hexagon templates in TLMC resource library.
 Sign up here if you haven’t yet.

 I find that this is the easiest way for me to get quick templates and easy for me to keep adding more if I need them.